giuliab00/RTI_Assignment2/README.md

 ![My Image](my-image.jpg)

-Additional Requirements
+Additional requirements
 ----------------------
-It is then asked to write the pseudocode of Node A in order to explain the reasoning behind it.
+## NODE A
+It is now analyzed the functioning of the Node A by pseudocode, which is also relevant for the other two nodes since their implementation depends on this one.

-## Pseudocode
+# Pseudocode
 ```python
 Initialize constructors